-1 Bus voltage types are standardized in order to maximize the reuse of equipments.
+1 Bus voltage types are standardized in order to maximize the reuse of equipment.

 2 The rationale for this requirement is the following:

 It is in practice difficult to design output impedance below 10 milliohm without an unwanted effect of the intrinsic connections and components resistance.
 For the design of a bus with 10 milliohm output impedance such that a 50 % load modulation induces a 1 % voltage change maximum as per 5.7.2i.1 requirement: